boisgera/leap/Functions.lean.md

 ---     ccc
 ```

-But actually, it's a bit painful to read this last line from the right to
+It's still a bit painful to read this last line from the right to
 the left to see what's going on.
 Good news, instead we use the pipe operator
 `|>`: